ninofiliu/ninofiliu/README.md

 - Developers are morally obligated to use their work for the greater good
 - Computer science degrees are virtually useless
 - A composition of small pieces of software is better than one big software
-- There future of the web is native
 - Webpack has been overused and should be replaced by Snowpack or Vite in most cases
 - I don't care about space vs tab